deangelisbd/nestjs-edgedb-test-1/README.md

     git clone git@github.com:deangelisbd/nestjs-edgedb-test-1
     ```

-1. Start up the NestJS and EdgeDB docker containers (server) and the React docker container (client)
+1. Start up the all the Docker containers, including EdgeDB, NestJS, React and Reverse Proxy.

     ```bash
     $ make up
     ```
     You may see <span style="color:red">⠿ react Error</span> or <span style="color:red">⠿ nestjs Error</span> at first, but you can ignore.
 Additionally, in the EdgeDB logs,  you may see errors from the EdgeDB container such as `Exception occurred: the database system is shutting down`, but these too can be ignored.

-2. Start the NestJS server
+    This step can take several minutes on a new installation.
+The startup waits for certain network endpoints to be available before showing success, up to a maximum wait time which is configurable in the `.env` file.
+If the max wait time is exceeded, you may get a message that looks like failure, but it could just mean services are still starting up.

+3. To view the NestJS or React or EdgeDB logs in order to debug errors use

     ```bash
-    $ make start nestjs
-    ```
-    Note that in a new container, this step takes several seconds up to a minute the first time.
-An indicator that the server is up and running is the creation of the `node_modules` and `dist` directories.
-This is where the `npm install` scripts run on the container place all the dependency modules.
-There may be some logging to the console after running this, but you can ignore and get access back to the prompt by starting to type again.

-3. Start the React development environment

-    ```bash
-    $ make start react
-    ```
-    Note that in a new container, this step takes several seconds up to a minute the first time.

-4. To view the NestJS or React or EdgeDB logs in order to debug errors use

-    ```bash
     $ make logs [ nestjs | react | edgedb ]
     ```

-5. To stop all the containers

-    ```bash
-    $ make stop
-    ```

-6. Add data to DB if not already populated.
+4. Add data to DB if not already populated.
     If you have the EdgeDB CLI installed locally, then run:
     ```bash
     $ edgedb --dsn=edgedb://edgedb@localhost:5656/edgedb --tls-security=insecure